Energy-Electrochem-Nexus/Energy-Electrochem-Nexus.github.io/README.md

 ## How to commit files to GitHub

-If you have cloned a copy of the repository on your machine, you might also want to make changes or additions to files and commit them to the main branch.
+If you have cloned a copy of the repository on your machine, you might also want to make change or add files and commit them to the main branch.
 General steps to commit files to GitHub can be found below, as well as few additional ones that willallow for oushing files to the main branch for this website.

     git status
-    git add + file
+    git add <filename(s)>
-    git commit -m " add commit message to be displayed on GitHub
+    git commit -m "<add commit message> "

 Before you can complete the commit you will also have to run the following commands: